cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - True.
 - **Postcondition**
   - If `preCCV == true` and the current validator set matches the `ccvValidatorSet` (i.e., the initial validator set), then the chain MUST be upgraded to a full consumer chain.
+  The upgrade mechanism is outside the scope of this specification.
 - **Error Condition**
   - None.